iCaran/Chat-With-Youtube/README.md

+# Archived!!!
+Since Bard has been replaced by Gemini and one can now use ChatGPT and other tools for free to summarize and chat with videos
+---

-# 💬 Chat with Youtube!
+## 💬 Chat with Youtube!

 #### A tool for you to go beyond just watching your Youtube videos.